agj/conexp/README.md

 - Strings enclosed in `"` or `'`.
 - Positive integers and zero.
+- Functions.

-It **does not** support anything else, like:
+It **does not** yet support anything else, like:

 - Other types of numbers, such as negative or floating point.
-- Quotations (grouping tokens for later parsing, necessary for branching).
+- Quotations (grouping tokens for later parsing, necessary for branching, etc.).
+- Definitions.

-I will get around to these in the future.
+I will get around to (some of) these in the future.